 The Financing Corporation entered into a sublease agreement, dated March 11, 2020, with the USF Research Foundation whereby the USF Research Foundation has leased to the Financing Corporation the land on which the Research Laboratory and Office Building will be developed.
 Pursuant to the master lease agreement, dated December 16, 2019, the Financing Corporation sub-subleased the land and the improvements back to the USF Research Foundation until the earlier of the date all amounts due on the loan are paid in full or July 1, 2052, unless sooner terminated.
 The USF Research Foundation is permitted to take possession of the land and improvement upon completion of such improvements.
 The USF Research Foundation makes rent payments to the Financing Corporation in an amount equal to 100% of principal and interest due on the Note, together with all other amounts due on the Note (note 8).
-Upon completion of the improvements will be recorded as capital leases receivable pursuant to GASB Statement No. 62 (note 7).
+Upon completion of the improvements and USF Research Foundation taking possession, the rental payments will be recorded as capital leases receivable pursuant to GASB Statement No. 62 (note 7).